bestrax/projetTransverse/README.md

-#Projet Transverse EFREI P2019
+**Projet Transverse EFREI P2019**

 This project was done for the "Projet Transverse" course.

 In order to install, you need to clone this repo.
 You need to have node and npm installed.

-Finally you need to do in the main directory of the project: npm install
+Finally you need to do in the main directory of the project : npm install sails -g npm install

 Then you can launch it using the following command :